 In one of my previous blogs How to Start Exercising for Beginners I told you about why it is so important to do physical exercises and I gave you some examples of how you easily can integrate exercises in your daily life.

-In this blog, I’m going to present two easy exercises for beginners, which don’t require much equipment and which also don’t cost much.
+In this blog, I’m going to talk about two easy exercises for beginners, which don’t require much equipment and which also don’t cost much.
 It does not take very much of your time either.
 They are the optimal way of starting your new healthy way of life.
 That sounds great, doesn’t it?

 Walking or Jogging

 You only need a pair of comfortable shoes.
 It does neither need to be fancy nor expensive shoes.
-Important is though, to wear stable shoes to prevent sprained ankles, and that the shoes has got a good fit and shoe soles that are not too hard.
+Important is though, to wear stable shoes to prevent sprained ankles, and that the shoes have got a good fit and shoe soles that are not too hard.
 An absolutely no go is to have too small shoes.
 You should have a thumb’s width of space between your longest toe (which isn’t always the big toe) and the end of the shoe.
 That’s what’s recommended by professional shoe fitters.
-Why is that?
+Why?
 Because the feet swell and lengthen when we walk or run a longer distance.

 You may ask what clothes should I wear?
 I think it is comfortable to wear jogging pants.
-For the upper body you can choose any T-shirt or long-sleeved shirt and jacket you wish depending on the weather.
+For the upper body, you can choose any T-shirt or long-sleeved shirt and jacket you wish depending on the weather.